 What is Li-Fi technology?

 Li-fi (Light Fidelity) is a visible light communication system (VLC).
 The new Li-Fi technology uses the common household LED (Light Emitting Diodes) for data transfer and communication between devices.
 LiFi is a bidirectional mobile communication technology system, which can be used to off-load data from existing wi-fi networks.
 Also, li-fi is much more consumes less power and cost when compared to wifi.

 Li-Fi can transfer data around 100 times faster than the current wi-fi.
 With the speed of data transfer rate up to 224 gigabytes per second.
 These faster data transfer rates will result in better communication and quality data service.

 How Li-Fi works?

-“With Fi-Fi, you can transfer data and charge your device simultaneously.”
+“With Li-Fi, you can transfer data and charge your device simultaneously.”

-A LED (Light Emitting Diode) is a two-lead semiconductor light source, means the current of electricity supplied to a LED will be fluctuated, dipped and dimmed at the extremely high frequency, which a human eye can’t see.
+A LED (Light Emitting Diode) is a two-lead semiconductor light source, which means the current of electricity supplied to a LED will be fluctuated, dipped, and dimmed at an extremely high frequency, which a human eye can’t see.

 Using Signal Processing Technology, data signals will be embedded into the stream of light which is emitted by the LED.
 This allows the data transfer by modulating a stream of the LED light source at different frequency levels.
 It then the signals received by photo-diode detectors, and can be converted into electrical signals.

-These electrical signals then converted back into binary data stream like other radio systems, thus we can transfer data at the extremely high speed which is 100 times faster than present wi-fi.
+These electrical signals then converted back into binary data streams like other radio systems, thus we can transfer data at an extremely high speed which is 100 times faster than present wi-fi.